tea-cafe/anteater/README.md

 # anteater
-Anteater is an animal who eat ants
+Anteater is an animal who eat ants.